 Mustafa Kemal ‘Atatürk’ was the consummator of the Greek Genocide.
 He was born in 1881 at Thessaloniki, Greece (then part of the Ottoman Empire).
 He attended the Ottoman Military School in Constantinople and graduated in 1905.
 Around 1908 he joined the Committee for Union and Progress (CUP) party.
 Kemal was an officer of the Turkish Army and founded the Turkish Nationalist Movement (the Kemalists) by regrouping the Ottoman Army, irregular fighters and the remnants of the CUP.
 He continued the genocidal policy engineered by the Committee for Union and Progress.

 Ottoman Greeks were persecuted throughout Asia Minor and Eastern Thrace under the Kemalists.
-Between the period 1919-1923 reports from the media, accounts from missionaries, foreign diplomats and survivor testimonies, all describe an organized plan of extermination of Greeks.
+Between the period 1919-1923, media reports, accounts from missionaries, foreign diplomats and survivor testimonies, describe a well organized persecution of native Greeks.
 On the 6th of August 1921, the Maryborough Chronicle of Queensland published an article titled “Reign of Terror by Kemalists–Massacre of Greek Subjects” referring to Kemalists rounding up Greeks in Trebizond and putting them to death.1 On the 23rd of March 1921, The Examiner of Launceston reported: “Concentration of Kemalists–Terrible Massacres of Christians”, referring to a three day massacre of Christians at Caesarea in the interior of Turkey.2 On the 14th of June 1922, a New York Times article subtitled “Kemalist Troops Employed in Systematic Campaign of Murder and Starvation” reported on the massacre of 15,000 Greek men, women and children in the district of Rhodopolis.
 The report also described how Greeks from the town of Geronta (today Didyma) had been deported to the interior toward Mugla, a distance some 132km away.
 Dr Dalalio, an Italian physician of the Red Cross, personally witnessed atrocities by Kemalists in the town of Macri (today Fethiye) and the deportation of all males from the ages of 12-85 to Funjah and Malatia.3

 The New York Times, 14 June 1922.